Yash-Singh1/stylex-vscode/ROADMAP.md

 ## Users

 - Add configuration options for ignoring larger files and detecting StyleX codebases
+- Use CSS Language Service utilities for auto-completion
 - Streaming for large files
 - Cancellation tokens
 - Add more concrete documentation